What is a construction manager?

 Construction managers must ensure all workers wear appropriate safety gear, monitor the worksite for potential risks, regularly communicate safety procedures, and conduct safety training sessions.
 They also play a vital role in developing and implementing safety policies.

-What is the impact of technological advancements?
+What is the impact of technological advancements on construction managers?

 What is the role of a construction manager in sustainability and green building?